A Grand Unification of Quantum Algorithms: Phase Estimation by QSVT

 This systematic simplification results in the quantum circuit shown in Figure~\ref{fig:qsp_phaseest3_L1QFT}, where the inverse QFT circuit emerges naturally as the set of gates following the controlled-$U^{2^j}$ gates.
 This is the standard quantum phase estimation circuit.

 As this pattern persists to higher orders, we see that quantum phase estimation emerges from cascaded QSVT (or QSP) employed to iteratively determine bits of the phase of an eigenphase.
-The QSVT construction of this transform allows for a richer variety of transformations, however, including a trade-off between how accurately each iterative step should be (by increasing $d$), the number of exponentiated powers $U$ to employ, the number of qubits to use in the transform, and more.
+The QSVT construction of this transform allows for a richer variety of transformations, however, including a trade-off between the accuracy of each iterative step (by increasing $d$), the number of exponentiated powers $U$ to employ, the number of qubits to use in the transform, and more.